 Aiken Workbench integrates the capability of both creating and restoring Windows, Mac OS X and Linux disk images through a Local Area Network.
 GPT partitions are fully supported in UEFI machines.

 The Image Maker component creates images and keeps them in a centralised image library, where they can easily be retrieved by machine model, operating system installed and other descriptors.
 The images are completely disk independent.
 They can be restored to drives smaller or bigger than the original, and even to drives using different interfaces and technologies (SATA to SCSI, magnetic to solid-state, etc).

-The same or different images can be restored simultaneously to many machines in a completely unattended mode, using one or multiple Image Servers.
-The Aiken WorkBench architecture allows extremely flexible setup options in order to optimize the network bandwidth and avoid bottlenecks due to the massive data transfers.
+The same, or different images, can be restored simultaneously to many machines in a completely unattended mode, using one or multiple Image Servers.
+The Aiken Workbench architecture allows flexible setup options in order to optimise the network bandwidth and avoid bottlenecks due to the large data transfers.
 A Windows 7 image is typically transferred to one machine in less than 2 minutes; to 30 machines in 20-23 minutes.